 Arima is the Amerindian (Caribs/Arawaks) word for water.
-Arima was given its name “place of water” because it sprung up on the banks of the Arima River.
+Arima was given its name “place of water” because it sprung up on the Arima River banks.
 Arima was established in 1757 by “Capuchin priests from Spain who had come” to convert the Amerindians to Christianity.

-These priests from Spain built the first church in Arima in April 1786 and dedicated it to Rosa, an Amerindian girl from Lima, Peru who ultimately was canonised as Santa Rosa de Lima.
+These priests from Spain built the first church in Arima in April 1786.
+They dedicated it to Rosa, an Amerindian girl from Lima, Peru, who ultimately was canonised as Santa Rosa de Lima.
 The Santa Rosa church still stands today in Arima and is on the register to be included as a heritage site by The National Trust of Trinidad and Tobago.

-From the various memories of my parents, I believe I lived with my grandparents in the village of Mayaro, Trinidad until I was ready to attend kindergarten in Arima.
+From my parents’ various memories, I believe I lived with my grandparents in the village of Mayaro, Trinidad, until I was ready to attend kindergarten in Arima.

-Mayaro is located in the south-eastern corner of the Trinidad and is the Arawak word for the place of the maya plant.
-Maya is the word for plant, and ro means “the place of.”
-It is said in the history texts that Mayaro was settled before the rest of the island of Trinidad was colonised by the early settlers who were fleeing turmoil in Guadeloupe and Martinique after the French revolution.
-For several years in the nineteenth century, the only way to get to Mayaro was via ferryboat from the capital Port-of-Spain.
+Mayaro is located in the south-eastern corner of Trinidad and is the Arawak word for the place of the Maya plant.
+Maya is the word for the plant, and ro means “the place of.”
+In the history texts, Mayaro was settled before the rest of the island of Trinidad was colonised by the early settlers who were fleeing turmoil in Guadeloupe and Martinique after the French revolution.
+For several years in the nineteenth century, the only way to get to Mayaro was via a ferryboat from the capital Port-of-Spain.